Garbage in, garbage out is shorthand for “incorrect or poor quality data will always produce faulty results.”

 Compromised data is not “garbage data” in the development sense of the word in that

-Yet, compromised data is very much like garbage data in that developers have no viable defense other than avoidance.
+Yet, compromised data is like garbage data in that developers have no viable defense other than avoidance.

 Sound extreme?
-Consider “Anatomy of the Target data breach: Missed opportunities and lessons learned” where it appears that one of the most damaging data breaches in recent history began with an attack on an air conditioner supplier.
-Hackers surfed that compromised data stream all the way into Target’s most valuable customer data.
+Consider “Anatomy of the Target data breach: Missed opportunities and lessons learned,” where one of the most damaging data breaches in recent history began with an attack on an air conditioner supplier.
+Hackers surfed that compromised data stream into Target’s most valuable customer data.

 Consider recent regulations like the EU’s GDPR or the recent recommendations from the UK on cybersecurity inside smart cars.
-Both clearly identify the shared responsibilities of application development organizations across corporate and even international borders to mitigate material privacy, financial, and safety risk – all the way down to small gaps in seemingly minor application functions.
+Both identify the shared responsibilities of application development organizations across corporate and even international borders to mitigate material privacy, financial, and safety risks—down to small gaps in seemingly minor application functions.